jcbain/SF_Salaries/README.md

 Our group modified the original scripts, *[Explore SF Salary Data](https://www.kaggle.com/msjgriffiths/d/kaggle/sf-salaries/explore-sf-salary-data)* by [msjgriffiths](https://www.kaggle.com/msjgriffiths) and *[Data Exploration / Predicting Salaries](https://www.kaggle.com/mevanoff24/d/kaggle/sf-salaries/data-exploration-predicting-salaries/notebook)* by [CaliSwag18](https://www.kaggle.com/mevanoff24).

 ### Instructions on modified file execution

+#### For salary and gender analysis
+Ensure that the `sample.csv` is in the `output\` subdirectory, as it contains the gender of the randomly sampled individuals.
+Run the `modified.Rmd` from the parent directory.
+You can skip down to the section at the bottom titled, `Inferring Gender`, which contains the entire analysis.

+#### For SF and LA comparisons
 Put `job_compare.ipynb` and `SF_LA_Salaries.csv` under the same path.
 Make sure the `Seaborn` library has been installed.
 Open the notebook and execute the code blocks.
 The detailed instructions of all steps are embedded in markdowns.

 ### Modified Analysis